 - Cascaded ground source heat pump systems do not suffer downtime in the event of one unit requiring repair.

-This blog explores frequently asked questions about cascaded ground source heat pumps, their design, their benefits, and how to install them in large buildings with high heat demands.
+This page explores frequently asked questions about cascaded ground source heat pumps, their design, their benefits, and how to install them in large buildings with high heat demands.

 Questions answered include: